sourcegraph/about/blogposts/encrypting-the-internet-with-go-tutorial.md

 ### Enter Cloudflare's 0-RTT
 He then goes on to highlight aspects of Cloudflare's 0-RTT and how it differs from the normal TLS flow.
 Of note: 0-RTT data is disabled by default.

-0-RTT data brings challenges in internals and also in api design, because it doesn't benefit from all the guarantees of TLS.
+0-RTT data brings challenges in internals and also in API design, because it doesn't benefit from all the guarantees of TLS.
 For example, the server gets an answer immediately, it doesn't have to wait for confirmation from the client.

 So for the 0-RTT API, there are two important things the server needs: